-Additionally all photos must be identified with a list of the photographs indicating the property name, address (city, county), date of photograph(s), and view, as well as numbering system.
+Additionally all photos must be identified with a list of the photographs indicating the property name, address (city, county), date of photograph(s), and view.

-- A minimal identification option could be labeling in pencil, on the back, each individual image.
-This would include property name address, city, county, date of construction, date of photograph, and view. - Photos shall be submitted unmounted. - Photocopies and Polaroid photos are not acceptable.
+- A minimal identification option would be: labeling in pencil, on the back, indicating property name address, city, county, date of construction, date of photograph, and view. - Photos shall be submitted unmounted. - Photocopies and Polaroid photos are not acceptable.
 Scanned photos will be supplemental only. - Large format photography is not required, but may be appropriate in some instances.